Project X (1987 film)

 Project X is a 1987 American science fiction comedy drama film produced by Walter F. Parkes and Lawrence Lasker, directed by Jonathan Kaplan, and starring Matthew Broderick and Helen Hunt.
-The plot revolves around a USAF Airman (Broderick) and a graduate student (Hunt) who are assigned to care for chimpanzees used in a secret Air Force project.
+The plot revolves around a USAF Airman (Broderick) who is assigned to care for chimpanzees used in a secret Air Force project.
+He questions the ethics of the situation when he discovers one of them can communicate with sign language and subsequently learns they will not survive the tests.
+Hunt's character raised the chimpanzee and taught him sign language before her program funding was cut.
+She was promised he would be sent to a wildlife preserve, but, as Broderick's character finds out, that was a lie.

 Plot

 University of Wisconsin graduate student Teri MacDonald has trained a chimpanzee named Virgil to use sign language.
-When her National Science Foundation research grant is not renewed, she is forced to sell Virgil.
-He is taken to an Air Force base in Lockridge, Florida, to be used in a top-secret research project involving flight simulation, though she's told that he's been sent to the Houston Zoo.
+When her National Science Foundation research grant is not renewed, Virgil is taken to an Air Force base in Lockridge, Florida, to be used in a top-secret research project involving flight simulation, though Teri is told that he's been sent to the Houston Zoo.

 Airman Jimmy Garrett is assigned to the same chimpanzee project.
-Virgil and Jimmy quickly bond, and Jimmy discovers that Virgil has been taught sign language.
-Unbeknownst to Jimmy, once the chimpanzees reach a certain level in operating the flight simulator, they will be exposed to a lethal pulse of radiation to determine how long a pilot may survive after a nuclear exchange in carrying out a second strike.
+Virgil and Jimmy bond, and Jimmy discovers that Virgil has been taught sign language.
+Jimmy becomes aware that once the chimpanzees reach a certain level in operating the flight simulator, they will be exposed to a lethal pulse of radiation to determine how long a pilot may survive after a nuclear exchange in carrying out a second strike.

-When Jimmy becomes aware of the chimpanzees' fate, he contacts Teri, who comes to the base.
-Teri tells Jimmy that she will inform the NSF of the deception, but Jimmy explains that she does not have enough time because Virgil is scheduled to die soon.

-Jimmy challenges Dr. Carroll and others about the project's value by noting that the hypothetical pilot, knowing the implications of the second-strike scenario, would know that he is dying, and would, therefore, be affected by that knowledge.
+After learning of the chimpanzees' fate, he contacts Teri, who comes to the base.
+Jimmy challenges Dr. Carroll and others about the project's value by noting that the hypothetical pilot, knowing the implications of the second-strike scenario, would know that he is dying and be affected by that knowledge.
 However, the chimpanzees would not be as aware; thus, the project is flawed.
 Enraged, Dr. Carroll promises Jimmy that his military career is finished.